AppointmentGuru/AppointmentGuru-Website/guru-does-it-for-you.md

 Please note:

 * If you already have a file of your clients, feel free to send that through to us instead of filling out the form.
-* If you've been using a physical diary for appointments, take photo's of the appointments with your phone and send those to us instead of filling out the form.
+* If you've been using a physical diary for appointments, take photos of the appointments with your phone and send those to us instead of filling out the form.

 *Price: Free.*